 To include support for the Kotlin language in the plugin, check the Kotlin/JVM box (circled in green below).
 This option can be selected with or without the Java language.
 See Kotlin for Plugin Developers for more information.

-build.gradle.kts) rather than Groovy, check the Kotlin DSL build script box (circled in magenta below).
+To create the build.gradle file as a Kotlin build script (build.gradle.kts) rather than Groovy, check the Kotlin DSL build script box (circled in magenta below).

 Then click Next:

 GroupId is typically a Java package name, and it is used for the Gradle property